 If you are applying for a special county award, pay close attention to what is required when you apply and be sure to include those elements in your book.

 All requirements are listed on the 4-H Awards Policy document.
-All award applications will be available HERE by mid-August.
-They are also linked to slide #6 of this guide.
+All award applications are available at https://go.wisc.edu/h02586.
+They are also be linked to slide #6 of this guide.

 Submission Deadline